rwhitworth/one-hour-projects/README.md

 I plan to use technologies I am unfamiliar with for these mini projects.
 Languages I don't know, libraries/toolkits I haven't used, and design patterns, concepts, etc that are foreign to me.
 This is about learning not about usefulness.

 # "Completed" Projects
-* 2015-07-09 - <a href="https://rwhitworth.github.io/ColorClock.html">Color Clock</a>.
+* 2015-07-09 - <a href="https://rwhitworth.github.io/one-hour-projects/ColorClock.html">Color Clock</a>.
 A lunchtime project.
-* 2015-07-09 - <a href="https://rwhitworth.github.io/CanvasDemo.html">Canvas Demo</a>, aka, Random Colored Squares
+* 2015-07-09 - <a href="https://rwhitworth.github.io/one-hour-projects/CanvasDemo.html">Canvas Demo</a>, aka, Random Colored Squares
 * 2015-07-10 - Trivia Crack Cheat demo.
 Requires Fiddler and FaceBook's version of Trivia Crack.
 A lunchtime project.
 * 2015-07-10 - get-repos.pl, a script to list the repositories for a user.
+* 2015-07-11 - <a href="https://rwhitworth.github.io/one-hour-projects/charts.html">c3/d3 charts</a>.
+A 'baby is sleeping' project of less than one hour.